-Photo: This Girls Walks Into a Bar // 1915 Bolthouse Farms.
+Recipe credit: This Girls Walks Into a Bar

 Incorporate Fancy Water

-Whether you go for watermelon water like Queen Bey, coconut water, or birch water, these healthy waters can add some unexpected flavor (and health benefits!) to your homemade cocktails.
-Try this recipe using Säpp birch water, or try your hand at homemade infused water with 8 Recipes That Upgrade Your H20.
+Whether you go for DIY cucumber water, fancy aloe water, or birch water, these healthy waters can add some unexpected flavor (and health benefits!) to your homemade cocktails.
+Try this recipe using Säpp birch water, or try your hand at homemade infused water: 8 Recipes That Upgrade Your H2O.